There is a new form of customer service faux pas and it comes in the form of the Social Media Snub.

 So what is a Social Media snub?

-A social snub is worse than those detailed from the above as it is public, people can see that you have been snubbed and that hurts.
+A social snub is worse than those detailed above as it is public, people can see that you have been snubbed and that hurts.

 There is no mistaking it.
 With some of the examples above the age-old excuse of “Sorry sir, I didn’t see you there” can be used.
 The same can’t be applied to Social Media.